Aurora Innovation, Inc. (NASDAQ:AUR) Director Sterling Anderson Sells 200,000 Shares

 - On Friday, July 14th, Sterling Anderson sold 175,687 shares of Aurora Innovation stock.
 The shares were sold at an average price of $3.24, for a total transaction of $569,225.88.

-Separately, Canaccord Genuity Group upped their price target on Aurora Innovation from $5.00 to $7.00 and gave the stock a “buy” rating in a research report on Thursday.
+Separately, Canaccord Genuity Group raised their price objective on shares of Aurora Innovation from $5.00 to $7.00 and gave the stock a “buy” rating in a research note on Thursday, July 20th.

-Hedge funds have recently made changes to their positions in the company.
-Arizona State Retirement System acquired a new position in shares of Aurora Innovation in the 4th quarter valued at $74,000.
-Nikko Asset Management Americas Inc. grew its position in Aurora Innovation by 16.4% during the 4th quarter.
-Nikko Asset Management Americas Inc. now owns 2,653,046 shares of the company’s stock worth $3,184,000 after purchasing an additional 373,280 shares during the period.
-Royal Bank of Canada grew its position in Aurora Innovation by 137.9% during the 1st quarter.
-Royal Bank of Canada now owns 14,465 shares of the company’s stock worth $80,000 after purchasing an additional 8,385 shares during the period.
-Douglass Winthrop Advisors LLC acquired a new stake in Aurora Innovation during the 1st quarter worth about $98,000.
-Finally, First Republic Investment Management Inc. acquired a new stake in Aurora Innovation during the 1st quarter worth about $168,000.
-25.57% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently made changes to their positions in AUR.
+Tradewinds Capital Management LLC raised its holdings in shares of Aurora Innovation by 20.9% in the 2nd quarter.
+Tradewinds Capital Management LLC now owns 21,829 shares of the company’s stock worth $64,000 after purchasing an additional 3,780 shares in the last quarter.
+Rhumbline Advisers raised its position in Aurora Innovation by 26.5% during the second quarter.
+Rhumbline Advisers now owns 27,374 shares of the company’s stock worth $52,000 after acquiring an additional 5,726 shares in the last quarter.
+Atom Investors LP grew its stake in Aurora Innovation by 16.2% during the fourth quarter.
+Atom Investors LP now owns 49,338 shares of the company’s stock worth $60,000 after buying an additional 6,867 shares in the last quarter.
+Virtu Financial LLC raised its holdings in Aurora Innovation by 27.7% in the 1st quarter.
+Virtu Financial LLC now owns 33,883 shares of the company’s stock valued at $189,000 after buying an additional 7,355 shares during the last quarter.
+Finally, Royal Bank of Canada grew its position in Aurora Innovation by 137.9% in the 1st quarter.
+Royal Bank of Canada now owns 14,465 shares of the company’s stock valued at $80,000 after purchasing an additional 8,385 shares during the period.
+25.57% of the stock is currently owned by institutional investors and hedge funds.

 Aurora Innovation Company Profile